RosaErick/rosaerick/README.md

 ### 👋🥝
 <samp>

-A history teacher turned web developer currently based in Rio, internet person, likes to write code in between naps.
+web developer currently based in Rio, internet person, likes to write code in between naps, #FOSS and criticize tech futures.

 <details>
   <summary>🦀 You can find me</summary>